thomaserlang/storitch/README.md

     GET /14bc...@SX1024_ROTATE90.png

-Resizes the image to a width of 1024, rotates it 90 degrees and converts it to a PNG file.
+Resizes the image to a width of 1024, rotates it 90 degrees and converts it to an PNG file.

 # Installation